John Felix Raj: Career

-Raj was the Director and Secretary of the Goethals Indian Library and Research Society in Kolkata from 1996 to 2021.
+Since 1996, Raj is the Director and Secretary of the Goethals Indian Library and Research Society in Kolkata.

-Raj opened a rural campus at Raghabpur of St. Xavier's College, Kolkata in 2014.
+Raj opened a rural campus at Raghabpur for St. Xavier's College, Kolkata in 2014.
 Raj took over as the first Vice-Chancellor of St. Xavier's University, Kolkata (SXUK) from 16 February 2017.

-Raj was named Banga Bibhushan and Siksha Ratna in 2014 and 2016 respectively by the West Bengal government.
+Raj was named Banga Bibhushan in 2014 by the West Bengal government.

+In 2021, during Raj's vice-chancellorship at SXUK, an assistant professor resigned and alleged that she was forced to do by Raj and other administrators.
+According to a police complaint she filed, Raj called her into a meeting, told her that a family had complained about swimsuit photos of her that she had posted on social media, and threatened to fire her if she did not resign.
+The university claimed the resignation was voluntary and sent the former employee a defamation letter seeking ₹99 crore in damages.
+An online petition calling for disciplinary action against Raj received over 21,700 signatures by August 2022.
+In July 2023, the Supreme Court of India refused to hear the case.